Importing and Exporting Data

 •View details of all the existing schedules in Neurons for ITSM when setting up the import.

 Integration enables you to set up and maintain data across two systems.

 From the Integration workspace, you can access your configured import files.
 You can schedule imports to run at specific times, or manually import data as needed.

 •You have a file containing the data to import.
 The file can be in .CSV, .XLS, or .XLSX (Microsoft Excel) format.

-•You must have share access to both the file (and its enclosing directories) and the Service Manager server receiving the data.
+•You must have share access to both the file (and its enclosing directories) and the Neurons for ITSM server receiving the data.

 •The data goes into the database as new records.

 To import multiple files, you can use the asterisk wildcard in the Data File Name field.
 For example, if you enter Test*.csv, all CSV files beginning with Test are imported.

 You cannot use wildcards to import multiple files when importing data via FTP.
 You can only use wildcards to import multiple files when importing data from a shared network folder.

 If you have the following files, for example: